HectorGinory/DynamicShowcase/README.md

 The challenge was to recreate a dynamic showcase.
 Where you can use the Drag/Drop function to add the articles to the shopping car and allways show the final price of the buy.

 The design of the showcase and its products is freely so I decide to use CSS, for all the styles, except the article SVG.
-I use a free use SVG collection linked bellow.
+I use a free use SVG collection linked bellow. <br />
 *SVG*: https://www.svgrepo.com/collection/food-and-drinks-flat-icons-2/

 ### **Extra challenge**